neirocca sound-first music theory

 What Are Chord Tones?

 Chord tones are the individual notes that make up a chord.
-Understanding which notes belong to which chord is fundamental for playing, writing, and improvising in any style.
+Play a C major chord and you’re really playing three separate notes at once: C, E, and G. Those three are the chord tones.
+Knowing which notes belong to which chord is the groundwork for playing, writing, and improvising in any style.

 How Chords Are Built